Hyperphenylalaninemia: Cause

 People with the genotype for PKU are unaffected in utero, because maternal circulation prevents buildup of [phe].
 After birth, PKU in newborns is treated by a special diet with highly restricted phenylalanine content.
 Persons with genetic predisposition to PKU have normal mental development on this diet.
 Previously, it was thought safe to withdraw from the diet in the late teens or early twenties, after the central nervous system was fully developed; recent studies suggest some degree of relapse, and a continued phenylalanine-restricted diet is now recommended.

 PKU or hyperphenylalaninemia may also occur in persons without the PKU genotype.
 If the mother has the PKU genotype but has been treated so as to be asymptomatic, high levels of [phe] in the maternal blood circulation may affect the non-PKU fetus during gestation.
 Mothers successfully treated for PKU are advised to return to the [phe]-restricted diet during pregnancy.

 A small subset of patients with hyperphenylalaninemia shows an appropriate reduction in plasma phenylalanine levels with dietary restriction of this amino acid; however, these patients still develop progressive neurologic symptoms and seizures and usually die within the first 2 years of life ("malignant" hyperphenylalaninemia).
 These infants exhibit normal phenylalanine hydroxylase (PAH) enzymatic activity but have a deficiency in dihydropteridine reductase (DHPR), an enzyme required for the regeneration of tetrahydrobiopterin (THB or BH4), a cofactor of PAH.

 Less frequently, DHPR activity is normal but a defect in the biosynthesis of THB exists.
 In either case, dietary therapy corrects the hyperphenylalaninemia.
 However, THB is also a cofactor for two other hydroxylation reactions required in the syntheses of neurotransmitters in the brain: the hydroxylation of tryptophan to 5-hydroxytryptophan and of tyrosine to L-dopa.
 It has been suggested that the resulting deficit in the CNS neurotransmitter activity is, at least in part, responsible for the neurologic manifestations and eventual death of these patients.

 Hyperphenylalaninemia most is commonly diagnosed by newborn screening and must be distinguished from classic PKU by confirmatory testing at an experienced center.
 Some cases in adult women have been detected using maternal screening programs or following birth of children with birth defects.
 Elevated phenylalanine levels are associated with neuropsychological effects.

 Diagnosis

+Screening is done using tandem mass spectroscopy.
+Confirmation is done by checking for elevated Phe concentration (> 120 μmol/L) and increased Phe/tyrosine ratio (> 3 if tandem mass spectrometry is used) in a blood sample.